StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

-# Push data to StackState from an external system
+# Push data to Rancher Observability from an external system

-This tutorial shows you how to create push-based integrations for StackState.
+This tutorial shows you how to create push-based integrations for Rancher Observability.

-Push-based integrations are built in python and run as part of StackState Agent V2.
+Push-based integrations are built in python and run as part of Rancher Observability Agent V2.
 Each python integration is called a `check` and it can:

 * retrieve information from external systems
 * convert the information into topology
 * convert the information into telemetry
-* send the data to StackState
+* send the data to Rancher Observability

 ## Setup

-[This repository](https://github.com/StackVista/push-integration-tutorial) contains a sample project that sets up an Agent check called `example` that sends topology into StackState.
-It uses Docker to run StackState Agent V2 to execute the check.
+[This repository](https://github.com/StackVista/push-integration-tutorial) contains a sample project that sets up an Agent check called `example` that sends topology into Rancher Observability.
+It uses Docker to run Rancher Observability Agent V2 to execute the check.

 Clone the repository to your laptop to get started.

 The `stackstate.yaml` file is the main Agent configuration file.
-It tells the Agent where to find StackState and what API key to use.
+It tells the Agent where to find Rancher Observability and what API key to use.

 The `example` check consists of two files:

 * `conf.d/example.d/conf.yaml` - the check configuration file
 * `checks.d/example.py` - the check Python code

-## Prepare StackState
+## Prepare Rancher Observability

-Before you get started, StackState must be configured to handle the data we will be sending from the sample check.
+Before you get started, Rancher Observability must be configured to handle the data we will be sending from the sample check.
 The sample check sends data in a format that's consumed by the built-in **Custom Synchronization StackPack**.
-After installing this StackPack, StackState will know how to interpret the sample check data and turn it into topology.
+After installing this StackPack, Rancher Observability will know how to interpret the sample check data and turn it into topology.

 Configure the StackPack with the following values so they match with the data the check sends: